Purple Hibiscus: Style

 Another major stylistic effect of the novel is symbolism and characters naming.
 For instance, the hibiscus flower garden at Papa's compound which turns red, and is opposite of Aunty Ifeoma's which has always retained its purple colour, shows danger, oppression, insecurity, and death as seen in Achike's household, but the purple one shows freedom, love, freewill and happiness as seen in Aunty Ifeoma's house.
 Adichie invents names for her major characters by their roles or what she wants to educate her audience with.
 For example, "Papa" means the head of a family; "Eugene" is a foreign Christian name, which Adichie uses to portray him as a product of colonialism, hence, he philosophically supports colonial rule.
 Jaja is a name derived from the historic figure, Jaja of Opobo, a King known for resisting colonial rule and ensuring the security of his people.
 "Papa Nnukwu" literally means grandfather as well as a wise grateful and courageous man who represents an ideal Igbo man and subsequently African by extension.
-Aunty Ifeoma is an Igbo name which means favour and literally, good thing.
-Adichie's major style is language, and was clearly shown in Papa among other major characters; he doesn't like to speak only Igbo language, and often mixes both Igbo and English wrongly.
-For example, the use of syntactic grammars like "Come and greet the wives of our umunna", "Nekene, see the boy that will inherit his father's riches", and "the girl is a ripe agbogho"; using "the girl is a ripe agbogho" as an example, Okolo argues that it doesn't have the exact interpretation as "The girl is ripe" or "The girl is a ripe lass".
+Aunty Ifeoma is an Igbo name that means favour and literally, good thing.
+Adichie's major style is language, and was clearly shown in Papa among other major characters; he does not like to speak only Igbo language, and often mixes both Igbo and English wrongly.
+For example, the use of syntactic grammars such as "Come and greet the wives of our umunna", "Nekene, see the boy that will inherit his father's riches", and "the girl is a ripe agbogho"; using "the girl is a ripe agbogho" as an example, Okolo argues that it doesn't have the exact interpretation as "The girl is ripe" or "The girl is a ripe lass".
 He argues that they don't have the same meaning in an African setting.
-"Agbogho" means a mature girl, often considered ready for marriage, but "ripe" doesn't have the exact nature of a "fully grown or mature woman."
+"Agbogho" means a mature girl, often considered ready for marriage, but "ripe" doesn't have the exact nature of a "fully grown or mature woman".
 Adichie also uses proverbs.
 For instance, when Papa restrained the traditionalist Anikwenwa from visiting his house, Anikwenwa replied "Ifukwa gi!
 You are like a fly blindly following a corpse into the grave", which implies Papa is thoughtless.
 The setting of the novel is Enugu, Nsukka, and Abba, and the plot is clearly blended.
 Scene description enhances literary realism.
-While Okolo criticised Adichie’s code switching; her linguistic interweaving of English and Igbo language citing its possible effect on the fluency and understanding of the novel especially by non-Igbo speakers, he praised her stylistic weaving as "excellent".
+While Okolo criticised Adichie's code switching; her linguistic interweaving of English and Igbo language citing its possible effect on the fluency and understanding of the novel especially by non-Igbo speakers, he praised her stylistic weaving as "excellent".